COGS18/COGS18.github.io/_build/materials/20-CodeStyle.md

 A linter is a tool that analyzes code for both programmatic errors and stylistic issues.
 </div>

 `pylint` is available from Anaconda to check this for you.
+(Not available on datahub.)

 ### Clicker Question #6